Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ethical Concerns
 *Setting: A conference room filled with stakeholders discussing AI regulations.*

-**Isabella**: "We must prioritize ethical considerations in our AI policies.
-If we ignore the potential for exploitation, we risk repeating the mistakes of the past."
+**Isabella**: "Marcus, we need to consider the ethical implications of our AI policies.
+Ignoring the potential for exploitation could lead to dire consequences for marginalized communities."

-**Marcus**: "I understand your concerns, Isabella, but we need to focus on the benefits AI can bring to our economy.
-Security and efficiency should come first."
+**Marcus**: "I see your point, but we must also recognize the benefits AI can bring to our economy.
+Security and efficiency are paramount."

-### Scene 2: Collaborative Moment
+### Scene 2: Reflection on Choices
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?
 It’s crucial that the UBC system addresses their needs."

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction.
 We need to show that our approach benefits everyone."

-### Scene 3: Climactic Confrontation
+### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 The UBC system should uplift those who are often overlooked."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
 But I see your point; we can’t ignore the social implications."

 **Isabella**: "But at what cost?
-We can't sacrifice our values for short-term gains."
+We can't sacrifice our values for the sake of short-term gains."

-### Scene 4: Reflection
+### Scene 4: Aftermath
 *Setting: Isabella's office, late at night, after a heated debate.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of the people?
 The pressure to conform to economic demands is overwhelming."